Post

 Ask For Rating

-As the last step i quickly pluged Plugin.Maui.AppRating library, to ask people to rate the app in the store: only once and only if app was used for more than 1 hour.
+As the last step we could quickly plug Plugin.Maui.AppRating library, to ask people to rate the app in the store: only once and only if app was used for more than 1 hour.
 Was very easy to do, thanks to the plugin creator!

 Final Thoughts

-SolTempo being a compact playground for real-time audio analisys, visualization and SKSL shaders usage, we demonstrated that .NET MAUI has rather extended usage limits.
-With SkiaSharp and the drawn approach you can ship apps that look and feel very far from the usual.
+We created a compact playground for real-time audio analysis, visualization and SKSL shaders usage, and demonstrated that .NET MAUI has rather extended usage limits.
+With SkiaSharp and the drawn approach we can ship apps that look and feel very far from the usual.

-SolTempo is fully open-source, Feel free to grab the code, experiment with the shader editor on Windows, and see what you can build.
+Please feel free to grab the code, maybe also experiment with the shader editor on Windows, and see what you can build.

 The author is available for consulting on drawn applications and custom controls for .NET MAUI.
 If you need help creating custom UI experiences, optimizing performance, or building entirely drawn apps, feel free to reach out.